- Body Composition Testing

 · If your results are abnormal, within one week follow up with your Primary Care Provider or OB/GYN to discuss different treatments.

-· We will mail your Primary Care Provider or OB/GYN a copy of your QCT results.
+· Your Primary Care Provider or OB/GYN will receive a copy of your QCT results from Iowa Ortho.

 What will the test results show?